In 2015, the European Capitals of Culture celebrate their 30th anniversary!

 Each year the European Commission publishes an evaluation report on the outcomes of the European Capitals of Culture of the previous year.
 For the Capitals post 2019, the cities themselves will carry out their own evaluation and send it to the Commission by the end of the year following that of the title.

 A new framework for the initiative, post 2019, has been adopted by the European Parliament and Council in April 2014.
-It includes the chronological list of Member States that can host the title from 2020 until 2033.
-Ireland and Croatia will host the event in 2020.
-Croatia launched its competition on 11 June 2014, with Ireland set to follow suit soon.
+It includes the chronological list of member states that can host the title from 2020 until 2033.
+Croatia and Ireland will host the event in 2020, and launched their respective competitions in June and December 2014.
+Romania and Greece will host the event in 2021 and launched their national competitions in December 2014.
+Luxembourg and Lithuania will host the event in 2022, and launched their respective competitions in July 2015.

 This new framework makes it possible for a city in a candidate country or potential candidate for EU membership to hold the title every third year as of 2021.
 This will be selected through an open competition, meaning that cities from various countries may compete with each other.
-The Commission will be responsible for organizing the competition.
+In December 2014, the Commission published a call for the 2021 title.